a2z2k26/bumba-voice/docs/archive/final-reports/CHATTA_FINAL_AUDIT_REPORT.md

 ### Overall Assessment: ✅ **SYSTEM OPERATIONAL**

-The CHATTA Voice System has successfully completed all 48 development sprints with a **75% overall system completeness** rating.
+The Bumba Voice Voice System has successfully completed all 48 development sprints with a **75% overall system completeness** rating.
 The system demonstrates strong operational capability in core voice processing, enhanced features, and advanced capabilities.
 While some integration points require attention, the system is functional and ready for beta deployment with minor adjustments.

 ### Key Metrics
 - **System Completeness:** 75.0%